The Best Shoes for Scotland & Ireland

 The shoe is made to withstand a considerable amount of wear and tear, meaning that you should be able to wear them for years to come.

-For men who are after a shoe with similar features to the above item, you can’t go wrong with the Clarks Vargo ankle boots.
+For men who are after a shoe with similar features to the above item, you can’t go wrong with the Clarks Morris Peak ankle boots.

 They are durable and well-made, meaning that they will last you for many years and are comfortable and supportive enough to walk in for hours at a time without getting sore feet.

-The Columbia Newton Ridge (also available on Zappos here) is a great option if you’re looking for a more heavy-duty leather boot for Ireland and Scotland, especially if you’re planning on undertaking any of the more challenging treks in the countries.
+The Columbia Newton Ridge (also available direct from Columbia here or available on Zappos here) is a great option if you’re looking for a more heavy-duty leather boot for Ireland and Scotland, especially if you’re planning on undertaking any of the more challenging treks in the countries.

 These waterproof boots have good support for both your arches and ankles.
 They also have an advanced gripping system on the rubber soles and are comfortable to wear for hours on end.
 They are a great option if you plan on heading to Scotland in winter and need good rain boots.

-Like the Columbia boots above, the Timberland Chocorua Trail boots are best for avid hikers looking for some solid support and are truly a great choice if you’re after the best hiking boots for Ireland and Scotland.
+Like the Columbia boots above, these boots are best for avid hikers looking for some solid support and are truly a great choice for hiking in Ireland and Scotland.

-Finding the best shoes for Scotland and Ireland doesn’t have to be a hard task once you know what to look out for.
+Finding the best shoes for Ireland and Scotland doesn’t have to be a hard task once you know what to look out for.
 So long as your shoe is comfortable, supportive, and will keep your feet dry, you are sure to have a great trip to the British Isles.

 Like It?
 Pin It!